worldviewer/ionic-social-network/README.md

 >
 > Tags: [complete list]

+The next time that Adam sees a scientific press release talk about melting ice at the poles, he remembers back to those hot spots on other planets.

 ### Goal: The Speed of Gravity

 Alex is a fan of science documentaries and science journalism sites like space.com.
 He was talking to somebody online, and overheard an unusual claim that he couldn't reconcile with anything he had ever learned about Einstein's Relativity: He heard that if the speed of gravity was the speed of light, then simulations had demonstrated that the solar system could not possibly hold itself together.
 He reasoned that it has to be untrue because he would have already heard of the claim in one of the shows he regularly watches.
 This person must be a crackpot pushing some pet theory, so he went to http://thepeer.reviews/